Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 σ² = Σ(xᵢ − μ)² / N

-Here is the simplest way to picture variance: imagine you are tracking daily step counts for a week — say 8,000 steps every single day.
+Here is the simplest way to picture variance: imagine tracking daily step counts for a week — 8,000 steps every single day.
 Your average is 8,000 and your variance is 0, because nothing deviates from the mean.
-Now imagine the steps were 2,000 Monday, 14,000 Wednesday, and 9,000 Friday.
+Now imagine the steps were 2,000 on Monday, 14,000 on Wednesday, and 9,000 on Friday.
 The average might still be near 8,000, but the spread is enormous.
-That spread is what variance puts a number on.
+Variance puts a number on that spread.

 According to the NIST/SEMATECH e-Handbook of Statistical Methods, variance is one of the fundamental measures of statistical dispersion and forms the basis for many inferential procedures.
-Understanding variance is foundational to descriptive statistics, hypothesis testing, and regression analysis.
+It is foundational to descriptive statistics, hypothesis testing, and regression analysis.

 ⚡ Quick Reference — Variance Key Facts